EcoLabsHQ/celopg-skills/README.md

-# celopg-skills
-Official Claude AI skills for the Celo Public Goods ecosystem

-# High Velocity Token Manager — Claude Skill
+# Token Manager — Claude Skill

 > **Deploy and manage ERC-20 tokens on Celo and Ethereum directly through Claude AI.**

-This skill teaches Claude how to use the [High Velocity Token Manager](https://token.celopg.eco) — guiding users through token creation, cross-chain deployment, and L2-to-L1 migration using natural conversation.
+This skill teaches Claude how to use the [Token Manager](https://token.celopg.eco) — guiding users through token creation, cross-chain deployment, and L2-to-L1 migration using natural conversation.

 ---